Lexical Elements.

 Comments

-Comments in the language begin with 2 forward slashses: //, and span towards the end of the line.
+Comments in the language begin with 2 forward slashses: //, or 1 hash sign: #, and span towards the end of the line.
 Another form of comments exists, where it begins with /* and ends with */ - this form of comment can span multiple lines.

 Comments in the following explanatory code blocks use the same notation as in the actual language.